Joshstork/Storkbit/README.md

 # Storkbit
-A React App for Storkbit Business
+A React App for Storkbit Business to provide contact information.

+## Next.js React app

+Located in the `storkbit` folder, install Node.js and then run `npm install`.
+It is then deployed using AWS Amplify to storkbit.com

+## Infrastructure

+Included are cloudformation templates for setting up vpc and ec2 for use with code-server and tailscale to allow development from an iPad.

-## Tailscale
+### Tailscale

 To install